Stone Soup: A Recipe for Organisational Change

 The traveler’s ability to inspire generosity and collaboration among the villagers highlights the power of storytelling and persuasion in driving organisational change.
 In the story, the traveler’s mention of the stone soup ignites curiosity and encourages the villagers to participate in the cooking process.
 Similarly, leaders can use storytelling techniques to communicate the vision, purpose, and benefits of the proposed changes in a compelling and relatable manner.

-For instance, rather than bombarding beleagured teammates with technical jargon and statistics about the benefits of a new process or system, try sharing anecdotes and examples illustrating how the change will improve efficiency, enhance customer satisfaction, or create new opportunities for growth.
+For instance, rather than bombarding beleaguered teammates with technical jargon and statistics about the benefits of a new process or system, try sharing anecdotes and examples illustrating how the change will improve efficiency, enhance customer satisfaction, or create new opportunities for growth.
 By framing the change as a collective endeavor with tangible benefits for everyone involved, we can inspire the most jaded colleagues to overcome their skepticism and actively contribute to the change effort.

 Incremental change